Where is Garry Monk now?

 Unfortunately his Middlesbrough side took a while to adapt to his way of playing and he was sacked after just seven months with his side three points off of a play-off position.

-He wasn’t out of work for long and just three months later he was appointed in his current role as manager of Championship side Birmingham City
+He wasn’t out of work for long and just three months later he was appointed as manager of struggling Championship side Birmingham City.

 Follow Garry Monk on Twitter @